anton-k/monads-for-drummers/README.md

 #### Writer

-The writer monad is another special case of state Monad.
+The writer monad is another special case of a state Monad.
 The writer can process the values and accumulate some state.
 The accumulation of the state is expressed with Monoid methods: